7 Facts Behind Arizona Bark Scorpion Myths

 What’s the truth?

-Infant or juvenile bark scorpions are capable of delivering the same amount of venom as older scorpions.
+Infant or juvenile bark scorpions are capable of delivering the same potency of venom as older scorpions.
 Here’s where things get complicated, though: baby scorpions generally do result in a worse sting.

-When threatened, many adult scorpions make a quick strike with their tail, delivering what amounts to an initial warning shot of venom.
-This accounts for many less severe scorpion stings.
-However, younger scorpions tend to just latch on, stinging for longer and thereby delivering more venom.
+When threatened, many adult scorpions make a quick strike with their tail, delivering what amounts to an initial “warning shot” of venom.
+Adults have the experience and biological control to conserve their venom for hunting.
+However, younger scorpions haven’t yet mastered this regulation.
+They tend to just latch on, stinging for longer and dumping their entire venom reservoir in a single, panicked defense.
+This “all or nothing” approach means the victim receives a much higher concentration of neurotoxins than they might from a measured adult strike.

 #3.
 Scorpions lay eggs.